Privileges or Immunities Clause: The Slaughter-House Cases

 The Privileges or Immunities Clause of the Fourteenth Amendment to the United States Constitution is unique among constitutional provisions in that some scholars believe it was substantially read out of the Constitution in a 5–4 decision of the Supreme Court in the Slaughter-House Cases of 1873.
 The Clause has remained virtually dormant since, but in 2010 this clause was the basis for the fifth and deciding vote in the case of McDonald v.
 Chicago, regarding application of the Second Amendment of the United States Constitution to the states.

 In the Slaughter-House Cases the court recognized two types of citizenship.
 The rights citizens have by being citizens of the United States are covered under the Privileges or Immunities Clause of the 14th Amendment, while the rights citizens have by being citizens of a state fall under the Privileges and Immunities Clause of Article Four.

 The Supreme Court did not prevent application of the Bill of Rights to the states via the Privileges or Immunities Clause in Slaughter-House, but rather addressed whether a state monopoly statute violated the natural right of a person to do business and engage in his trade or vocation.
 In other words, no provision of the Bill of Rights was at issue in that case, nor was any other right that followed under the U.S. Constitution.

-In obiter dicta, Justice Miller's opinion in Slaughter-House went so far as to acknowledge that the privileges or immunities of a citizen of the United States include at least some rights listed in the first eight amendments: "The right to peaceably assemble and petition for redress of grievances ... are rights of the citizen guaranteed by the Federal Constitution".
+In obiter dicta, Justice Miller's opinion in Slaughter-House went so far as to acknowledge that the privileges or immunities of a citizen of the United States include at least two rights listed in the first eight amendments: "The right to peaceably assemble and petition for redress of grievances ... are rights of the citizen guaranteed by the Federal Constitution".
+Otherwise Miller mentioned a number of often highly specific, and seemingly random, rights supposedly tied to U.S. citizenship including "the right of free access... to the sub-treasuries".
 The Privileges or Immunities Clause was perhaps originally intended to incorporate the first eight amendments of the Bill of Rights against the state governments, while also incorporating other constitutional rights against the state governments such as the privilege of the writ of habeas corpus.
-However, that incorporation has instead been achieved mostly by means of the Due Process Clause of the Fourteenth Amendment.
+However, that incorporation has instead been justified rhetorically in decisions mostly by means of the Due Process Clause of the Fourteenth Amendment.